nbrest/kamehouse/docs/troubleshoot/troubleshoot-issues.md

 *********************

-## Create rsa private/public key pair:
+## Create rsa private/public key pair to control a docker host via ssh:

 - This is no longer necessary since I moved to control docker host via groot over http
-- readable by kamehouse to connect to the host through ssh from docker
+- Readable by kamehouse to connect to the host through ssh from docker

 ### Steps to create the key files:
 ```sh